 |Highest audio streaming quality||128 kbps||160 kbps|

-Both platforms come with ads and do not offer downloads for offline listening.
+Both platforms come with ads and no option to download songs.
 However, Spotify Free outdoes Pandora’s free plan by providing:

 - On-demand playback on both the web player and desktop app;

 - Three additional audio quality settings on the desktop and mobile app;

 - Higher overall audio quality at 160 kbps.